 where, β represents parameters which are random realizations from a density function f(.) called the mixing distribution, and θ is a vector of underlying moment parameters characterizing f(.).
 While several density functions may be used for f(.), the most commonly used is the normal distribution with θ representing the mean and variance.
 The objective of simulated maximum likelihood inference is to estimate the parameters ' θ ' by numerical evaluation of the choice probabilities for all the individuals using simulation.
-Using 'N' draws from the mixing distribution f(.), each labelled β_n , n = 1,...,N, the simulated probability for an individual can be calculated as
+Using 'N' draws from the mixing distribution f(.), each labeled β^n , n = 1,...,N, the simulated probability for an individual can be calculated as

-$$SP{qi}(\theta) = (1/N) \sum{n=1,...,N} L{qi}(\beta^{n}).$$ (13)
+$$SP{qi}(\theta) = (1/N) \sum{n=1,\dots,N} L{qi}(\beta^n) .$$ (13)

 $SP{qi}(\theta)$ has been proved to be an unbiased estimate of $P{qi}(\theta)$ whose variance decreases as the number of draws 'N' increases.
 The simulated log-likelihood function is then computed as where i is the chosen alternative for individual q.
 The parameters ' θ ' that maximize the simulated log-likelihood function are then calculated.
-Properties of this estimator have been studied, among others, by Lee (1992) and Hajivassiliou and Ruud (1994).
+Properties of this estimator have been studied, among others, by Lee (22) and Hajivassiliou and Ruud (23).

-$$SLL(\theta) = \sum{q=1,\dots,Q} \ln(SP{qi}(\theta)), \qquad (14)$$
+$$SLL(\theta) = \sum{q=1,\dots,Q} \ln(SP{qi}(\theta)), \tag{14}$$

+4.2.
 Experimental Design

 The data for the numerical experiments conducted in this study were generated by simulation.
-Two sample data sets were generated containing 2000 observations (or individuals q in equation 11) and four alternatives per observation.
+Two sample data sets were generated containing 2000 observations (or individuals q in Equation 11) and four alternatives per observation.
 The first data set was generated with 5 independent variables to test the performance of the sequences in 5 dimensions.
 The values for each of the 5 independent variables for the first two alternatives were drawn from a univariate normal distribution with mean 1 and standard deviation of 1, while the corresponding values for each independent variable for the third and fourth alternatives were drawn from a univariate normal distribution with mean 0.5 and standard deviation of 1.
-The coefficient to be applied to each independent variable for each observation was also drawn from a univariate normal distribution with mean 1 and standard deviation of 1 $(i.e., \beta{qi} \sim N(1,1), q = 1,2,...,2000 \text{ and } i = 1,...,4)$.
-The values of the error term, ε{qi} , in equation (11) were generated from a type I extreme value (or Gumbel) distribution, and the utility of each alternative was computed.
+The coefficient to be applied to each independent variable for each observation was also drawn from a univariate normal distribution with mean 1 and standard deviation of 1 (i.e., $\beta{qi} \sim N(1,1)$, q = 1,2,...,2000 and i = 1,...,4).
+The values of the error term, ε{qi} , in Equation 11 were generated from a type I extreme value (or Gumbel) distribution, and the utility of each alternative was computed.
 The alternative with the highest utility for each observation was then identified as the chosen alternative.
 The second data set was generated similarly but with 10 independent variables to test the performance of the sequences in 10 dimensions.

+4.3.
 Test Scenarios

-The study uses the simulated datasets described above to numerically evaluate the performance of the LHS sequence, and the standard and scrambled versions of the Halton and Faure sequences within the MMNL framework.
-Random-coefficients mixed logit models, in 5 and 10 dimensions, were first estimated using a simulated estimation procedure with 20,000 random draws (N = 20,000 in equation 13).
+This study uses the simulated datasets described above to numerically evaluate the performance of the LHS sequence, and the standard and scrambled versions of the Halton and Faure sequences within the MMNL framework.
+We first estimated random-coefficients mixed logit models, in 5 and 10 dimensions, using a simulated estimation procedure with 20,000 random draws (N = 20,000 in Equation 13).
 The resulting estimates were declared to be the "true" parameter values.
-The various sequences were then evaluated by computing their abilities to recover the "true" model parameters.
-This technique has been used in several simulation-related studies in the past (see Bhat, 2001; Hajivassiliou et al., 1996).
+We then evaluated the various sequences by computing their abilities to recover the "true" model parameters.
+This technique has been used in several simulation-related studies in the past [see Bhat (4); Hajivassiliou et al. (24)].